-Mary C. (Minard) Mayle was born on March 27, 1850 (or 1848), presumably in Monongalia County, WV, the daughter of Jacob and Ruth (Adams) Minerd, Sr. of the Fayette/Somerset County border region of southwestern Pennsylvania where our Minerds were pioneers in the 1790s.
+Mary C. (Minard) Mayle was born on March 27, 1850 (or 1848), presumably in Monongalia County, WV, the daughter of Jacob and Ruth (Adams) Minerd, Sr. of the very same Fayette/Somerset County border region of southwestern Pennsylvania where our Minerds were pioneers in the 1790s.

 Mary's mother was a Native American, and Mary and her siblings thus were considered of mixed race (or "mulatto" in the language of the mid-1800s).